-- Continue to routinely assess the child's skills using PLAYfun or PLAYbasic to ensure they are developing physically literate. - Use the PLAYfun Tracking Sheet located at the back of the workbook to keep track of these scores for your reference in future assessments.
+- Continue to routinely observe the child's skills using PLAY fun or PLAY basic to ensure they are developing physical literacy. - Use the PLAY fun tracking sheet located at the back of the workbook to keep track of these scores for your reference in future observations.
 This will allow you to see how much the child has improved, and also how quickly.
 Both of these indications will help identify problematic areas in need of improvement. - Ensure that the child has many different opportunities to develop ALL fundamental skills.
 This could be in the home, at school, in organized sport, in community recreation and/or during leisure time.

-For a list of quality sports and activities that will help the child develop their locomotor, object control and balance skills, visit:
+For a list of quality sports and activities that will help the child develop their locomotor, object control and balance skills, visit: play.physicalliteracy.ca.

-play.physicalliteracy.ca

 - Ensure that the child can be active in a fun and safe environment.
 This will allow them to advance in competency, which will in turn make them more confident.
 Without confidence, the likelihood of performing a task in front of people is dramatically reduced.
-This will limit the child's desire to participate in activities with a group, on a team and even with friends and family. - Ensure that the child understands words that describe movement.
+This will limit the child's desire to participate in activities with a group, on a team, and even with friends and family. - Ensure that the child understands words that describe movement.
 What is a hop versus a jump?
-Visit our website for a glossary of movement terms. - Gain additional insight into a child's physical literacy by using the other PLAY tools at your disposal.
-For more information visit:
+Visit our website for a glossary of movement terms. - Gain additional insight into a child's physical literacy by using the other PLAY Tools at your disposal.

-play.physicalliteracy.ca
+For more information, visit: play.physicalliteracy.ca.